jianxiongcai/HelloSLAM/README.md

 - **line_tracking**: line tracking using the results from line_extractor
 - **3d\_point_refinement**: Do some refinement on the line extracted before and output the results in a 3D line cloud way.
 - **manhattan_extractor**: extract Manhattan frames and Manhattan lines from data
+- ** playground ** : where we try OpenSource library/examples with our own data.

 ## Dataset
 Download the corresponding datasets here: